 Take PHYS 102 (3 units) or choose two from:

 - EOS 110 Oceans and Atmosphere

-- One of EPHE 141 Human Anatomy or EPHE 241A Introduction to Human Cellular Physiology2
+- One of EPHE 141 Human Anatomy or EPHE 241A Introduction to Human Cellular Physiology

 - PHYS 120 Physics I

-- EOS 120 includes a lab that was specifically designed for prospective teachers; therefore, this course is a good choice if it fits in your timetable.
+- EOS 120 includes a lab that was specifically designed for prospective teachers.
+This course is a good choice if it fits your timetable.

 - Speak with an academic adviser if you took a human anatomy course elsewhere.

 - * Consult an adviser if you want to take GEOG 103 but have already taken EOS 110 or 120.

 - We won't accept any laboratory science course completed more than ten years ago.